xhumiq/jitsi/VideoMixer.md

 ## The MCU Actor Specifications

-1. Written using rust or C/C++ - bindings to FFMpeg are assumed - although other video libraries approved by the client maybe used.
+1. Written using rust or C/C++: bindings to FFMpeg are assumed - although other video libraries approved by the client maybe used.
+2. WebRTC protocol is required due to limitations of Jitsi.
-2. Must support GPU - all gpus supported by AWS EC2 are allowed.
+3. Must support GPU - all gpus supported by AWS EC2 are allowed.
-3. Must support various input video resolutions - output default is 720p and allowed to change.
+4. Must support various input video resolutions - output default is 720p and allowed to change.
-4. Must support various input video frame rates - output default is 25fps and allowed to change.
+5. Must support various input video frame rates - output default is 25fps and allowed to change.
-5. Must support various input video codecs - output will be h.264 subject to change.
+6. Must support various input video codecs - output will be h.264 subject to change.
-6. Must allow participants video resolution and frame rate to change over time.
+7. Must allow participants video resolution and frame rate to change over time.
-7. Maximize participant video frame size in merged stream allowing for a minimal sized borders with (around 5 to 10px lower the better) padding.
+8. Maximize participant video frame size in merged stream allowing for a minimally thick borders with (around 5 to 10px lower the better) padding between frames.
 Programmer has discretion however must be approved by client.
-8. Minimize latency as much as can be allowed.
+9. Minimize latency as much as can be allowed.
-9. Must allow the names of participants to show or not show in the merged video stream.
+10. Must allow the names of participants to show or not show in the merged video stream.
-10. Configured settings should be saved to an embedded database or local file to be restored in the next meeting.
+11. Configured settings should be saved to an embedded database or local file to be restored in the next meeting.
-11. The actor should show in the meeting under the name "Stage".
+12. The merged video stream should appear in the meeting under the participant name "Stage".
-12. API Specifications: Programmer is responsible for creating pseudo swagger yaml document or postman collection.
+13. API Specifications: Programmer is responsible for creating pseudo swagger yaml document or postman collection.
 Programmer has discretion over request and response body shapes.
    1. Get: /participants
       1. Returns full list of participants sorted by Name asc/desc
       2. Allow filtering by muted/unmuted video, muted/unmuted audio